KatalystDigital/shieldsign-core/branding/logo/README.md

-# ShieldDocs Sign - Logo Assets
+# ShieldSign - Logo Assets

 Place the following logo files in this directory: